 promise to satisfy what we need and what we want, and on the other side

-bounded by intellectually responsible and never abdicating rationality, logic and reason.
+bounded by being intellectually responsible and never abdicating honesty, rationality,